JacquesLucke/animation_nodes_manual/docs/release_notes/v2_0/index.rst

 Documentation
 #############

 Every node is documented in this manual now.
 We now start to improve the documentation of individual nodes step by step.
-Every help is welcome.
+Every help is welcome, mainly to make it more useful for artists.

 Changes in Detail